viswa2/DevOps/aws-fundamentals/README.md

 ## Network access control lists (ACLs) ##

-A network access control list (ACL) is a virtual firewall that controls inbound and outbound traffic at the subnet level.
-It is `stateless` and allows all inbound and outbound traffic.
+`A network access control list (ACL) is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+It is stateless` and allows all inbound and outbound traffic.
-For example, step outside of the coffee shop and imagine that you are in an airport.
+`EX:` step outside of the coffee shop and imagine that you are in an airport.
 In the airport, travelers are trying to enter a different country.
 You can think of the travellers as packets and the passport control officer as a network ACL.
 The passport control officer checks travelers’ credentials when they are both entering and exiting out of the country.
 If a traveler is on an approved list, they can get through.
 However, if they are not on the approved list or are explicitly on a list of banned travelers, they cannot come in.

 <img width="419" alt="NACL" src="https://github.com/viswa2/devops/assets/34201574/af446d10-18cf-45a4-a2ca-40b1fcdc7943">